 - End of Section –

-This section has been intentionally left blank

-- End of Section –

-This section has been intentionally left blank

-- End of Section –

-This section has been intentionally left blank

-- End of Section –

-This section has been intentionally left blank

-- End of Section –

-This section has been intentionally left blank

-- End of Section –

 Black Start Requirements

 General

 Black start is the ability of a generation facility to start without power from grid-supplied station service or other generation unit support.
 The IESO procures black start capability through an ancillary service contracting process.
 These contracted generation units are certified black start facilities and must satisfy NERC, NPCC, and OPSRP requirements.